GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 As a result, the site is better accomplished from both a functional and UI perspective, with a high number of APIs used (including the old ones) of nine.

 **Team:**
-On the one hand, it has to be mentioned how much agile development helped us to complete the project quickly.On the other hand, test-driven development has been a highlight of our project, one for feature-based API testing and one for overall user testing of the site based on the experience used.
+On the one hand, it has to be mentioned how much agile development helped us to complete the project quickly.
+On the other hand, test-driven development has been a highlight of our project, one for feature-based API testing and one for overall user testing of the site based on the experience used.
 The former guarantees our development schedule and the latter ensures that we do not deviate from our customer-centric development philosophy.

 In addition to this, a clear division of labour and careful planning allows the developers to focus more on the use of the Angular framework, the use of the MVC pattern and the practice of modular design.
-The product specialists focus on collecting user feedback, combining theories of human-computer interaction with proper requirements analysis, and showing the developers the way to avoid detours.
+The product specialists focus on collecting user feedback, combining theories of human-computer interaction with proper requirements' analysis, and showing the developers the way to avoid detours.

 The final result was a website with two modes of application (buyer and seller).
 The seller has a user-friendly GUI and can manage the pet database by adding, deleting, modifying and searching through authentication.
 The seller has the option to query the pet list through filtering and can even have functions such as managing accounts as well.